-If your auditor identifies that you have breached the investment strategy requirements then you should fix the breach.
-If your strategy failed to adequately address some of the factors mentioned above, such as the risk of inadequate diversification, you can fix this by attaching a signed and dated addendum to the strategy or a trustee minute which adequately addresses the requirements.
-You should then show this to your auditor prior to finalisation of the audit.
+If your auditor identifies that you have breached the investment strategy requirements, then you should fix the breach.

+If your strategy failed to adequately address some of the factors mentioned above, such as the risk of inadequate diversification, fix this by attaching a:

+- signed and dated addendum to the strategy - trustee minute which adequately addresses the requirements.

+Show this to your auditor before the audit is finalised.

-If you failed to invest in accordance with your strategy, you should revise your strategy to ensure it reflects your fund's investments and how those new investments will meet your retirement objectives.
-You should then make sure you regularly review and adhere to your new strategy in the future.
+If you failed to invest in accordance with your strategy, revise it to ensure it reflects your fund's investments and how they will meet your retirement objectives.
+Then make sure you regularly review and adhere to your new strategy in the future.

-Your auditor will only need to lodge an ACR notifying us of the breach if it meets the ACR reporting criteria.
+Your auditor only needs to lodge an ACR notifying us of the breach if it meets the ACR reporting criteria.
 For most funds, the criteria will be met if either: